 Burundi’s 12 year civil war ended in 2005.
 The country’s legal and judicial infrastructure was decimated; there were only about 70 lawyers working in the entire country.
-Today, the country is estimated to have 173 lawyers to serve a population of approximately 9 million.
+Today, the country is estimated to have only 300 lawyers serving a population of approximately 9 million.
 The prison population has recently peaked at 11,000 – nearly three times its built capacity.
 More than 60% of inmates are pre-trial detainees.

 Most of the accused are unable to afford legal representation.
 The lack of focus on juvenile justice issues results in hundreds of child detainees being held in communal cells with convicted adults, making them extremely vulnerable to abuse.
 As yet, no formalized legal aid is available at all; IBJ’s priority is to put into place a state-sponsored, structured public defender/legal aid system throughout the entire country.

 What we do

 - IBJ has established relationships with key justice sector partners.

 - IBJ organizes pro bono lawyers to directly represent clients.